Hans Cohen

 Hans Herman Cohen (3 February 1923 – 14 May 2020) was a Dutch microbiologist.
 He was director-general of the Netherlands National Institute for Public Health and the Environment (RIVM) between 1984 and 1986.
 As a microbiologist Cohen worked on development of polio vaccines in the Netherlands.

 Early life and education

 Cohen was born in Groningen on 3 February 1923.
 He was born to a non-religious Jewish father and Protestant mother.
 His father assumed his mother's faith.
 His uncle on father's side was David Cohen.
 During his childhood Cohen wished to become a pediatrician.
 After attending the gymnasium he enrolled at the University of Groningen to study medicine.
 Due to his Jewish sounding surname he was expelled in 1941.
-Cohen, being only half Jewish, evaded further measures and worked as a medical analist for the next several years.
+Cohen, being only half Jewish, evaded further measures and worked as a medical analyst for the next several years.
 Directly after the end of World War II he resumed his studies, obtaining his title of doctorandus in 1950.
 In 1953 he obtained his PhD.